 Harenokuni Okayama Catalog

 The herb tea called Shimbi-Midori is made of one kind of Japanese mint grown in Yakage Town.
 The southern part of Okayama Prefecture was one of major production areas of Japanese mint over 40 years ago.
 It lost the market share and then disappeared from the market due to the rise of inexpensive foreign products and the emergence of synthetic chemical menthol.
-In 2010, mint growing wildly at a riverbed in the town were found by chance.
+In 2010, mint growing wildly at a riverbed in the town was found by chance.
 A local TV station found that it was the progeny of the lost mint, which had been cross-fertilized by a Japanese variety and a British variety.
-It features the refreshing scent of menthol and the slight sweetness.
+It is featured by the refreshing scent of menthol and the slight sweetness.

 The mint is now produced by contracted farmers without using agrochemicals or chemical fertilizer, aimed at the revitalization of the regional economies.
 There are other products made from the mint, including candy, gelato and distilled spirit.

-A mint distillery was built on the middle of Yakage Shopping Street in 2015.
+A mint distillery was built in the middle of Yakage Shopping Street in 2015.
 It is open on Saturdays and Sundays.
 Distillation is often performed on Sunday afternoon.
 Only 20 ml of essential oil is extracted from 40 L of the herb in three hours.

 Yakage Kanko Net: Yakage Travel Net